JoeDunnStable/hagelin/README.md

 DOCUMENTATION

-The included file "m209.man" in the doc directory is a Unix manual page.
-It is normally installed by the "make install" command.
+The included file "m209.1" in the doc directory is a Unix manual page.
+It is normally installed by the "ninja install" command.
 To read it without installing it, try this:

     cd doc